 Nadia Hannam, Principal, Birstall Primary Academy.
 At first Nadia was one of the most sceptical people in the room, but after talking the process through with other heads and reaching an understanding of how they were going to do it, she could see how beneficial the Schools Partnership Programme could be for her school.

-Karl Rogerson, Principal, Billesley Primary School talks to us about his experience of being part of the Schools Partnership Programme and offers his advice to new Improvement Champions.
+Karl Rogerson, Principal of Billesley Primary School, talks to us about his experience of being part of the Schools Partnership Programme and offers his advice to new improvement champions.

 These research-informed briefs report what school partnerships have discovered about working together through peer review and how their experience compares with wider research findings.